History of Hinduism - the Ancient Period

 We can only make rationale conjectures regarding the ancient history of India, as we have very little chronological or archaeological evidence about subject.
 When we deal with the origins of Hinduism we have to rely greatly upon the scriptures of Hinduism, Buddhism and Jainism and few inscriptions of real merit.

 Unlike the Greeks and the Egyptians, the ancient Indian scholars as well as kings had very little sense of history and therefore they left no true historical accounts of their times.
 The problem is compounded further by followers of different schools of religious thought, who modified and improved the original texts of their teachers and predecessors, without leaving a trace of their own names.
 Hence this difficulty.

-The earliest archaeological evidence of Hinduism was found in the excavations done at Harappa and Mohenjodaro, where, among many other items, were unearthed a number of seals showing the bull and a seated yogi and some icons representing the mother goddess, the phallus symbol and a seated yogi.
+The earliest archaeological evidence of Hinduism was found in the excavations done at Harappa and Mohenjo-Daro, where, among many other items, were unearthed a number of seals showing the bull and a seated yogi and some icons representing the mother goddess, the phallus symbol and a seated yogi.

 According to some historians it is possible to draw some parallels between these and the subsequent iconographic images of Saivism and Shaktism.
-But it is difficult to say whether the earliest form of Hinduism originated from the people of Indus Valley or whether some of their practices were incorporated into it subsequently by the Vedic Aryans.
+But it is difficult to say whether the earliest form of Hinduism originated from the people of Indus Valley or whether some of their practices were incorporated into it subsequently by the Vedic people.
 The religion is definitely much more older than the Indus Valley civilization.

 They emphasized the need for bhakti or devotion to God as the best way to attain salvation.
-Bhagavatism started with the teachings of the great teacher, Sri Krishna-Vasudeva of the satvata or Vrisni tribe, and became very popular during the later periods as Vaishnavism.
+Bhagavatism started with the teachings of the great teacher, Sri Krishna-Vasudeva of the Satvata or Vrisni tribe, and became very popular during the later periods as Vaishnavism.
 Saivism with Shiva as the principal deity came into existence during the later Vedic period and became equally popular throughout India.

-During the post Mauryan and Pre Gupta period, the religion witnessed the further popularity of Vaishnavism, Saivism.
+During the post Mauryan and Pre Gupta period, the religion witnessed further popularity of Vaishnavism, Saivism.
 Tantrism or the worship of Shakti, also became widely prevalent during this period.
-While Vaisnavism was gaining ground in the north under the rule of the Guptas who were renowned devotees of Lord Vishnu and built many temples in his honor, Saivism became a well established sect with the composition of the Agamas, and the works of Nayanmars from South, which is today available to us as Periya Puranam.
+While Vaisnavism was gaining ground in the North under the rule of the Guptas who were renowned devotees of Lord Vishnu and built many temples in his honor, Saivism became a well established sect with the composition of the Agamas, and the works of Nayanmars from South, which is today available to us as Periya Puranam.
 The worship of Sun was also prevalent during this period.

 Prominent among them was Shri Adishankaracharya, who not only provided the required inspiration for the revival of the religion through his teachings and tours, but also wrote commentaries on several Upanishads and also on the Gita.
 He traveled across the length and breadth of the country preaching the basic doctrines of the religion and spreading his message of monism far and wide.